 1. Search for Reviews

-The first thing you should always do is search online for reviews of the seller.
+The first thing you should always do is search online for seller reviews.
 Many review websites allow previous customers to leave their experience with a company.
-You can read these before you buy anything from them, and it will help protect your money in most cases!
+You can read these before you buy anything from them, which will help protect your money in most cases!

 You might also want to check this website’s Better Business Bureau page.
 This allows users to post feedback on each other, so you know what type of business they run too!